Skip Navigation

 ARRIVALS

 The school gym opens at 7:05 a.m. to accommodate working parents.
 Do not drop off your child earlier than 7:05 am.
 Please ensure your child has entered the building before leaving if outside staff are not on duty yet.
-After 7:15 a.m. students may enter the campus through the 11th street gym entrance, the Gumwood driveway entrance or through the Montessori entrance with siblings.
+After 7:15 a.m. students may enter the campus through the 11th Street gym entrance, the Gumwood driveway entrance or through the Montessori entrance with siblings.

 The school day officially begins with morning prayer & assembly for all students promptly at 7:45 a.m. in the gym.
 Students arriving after that time should enter through the front office and report to the cafeteria; they are marked as tardy.
 Students arriving after 9:45 a.m. or leaving before 10:15 a.m. & not returning are marked absent.